ifsheldon/async-openai-wasm/async-openai/README.md

 This repo will only accept issues and PRs related to WASM support.
 For other issues and PRs, please visit the original project [async-openai](https://github.com/64bit/async-openai).

-This project adheres to [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct)

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in async-openai by you, shall be licensed as MIT, without any additional terms or conditions.

 ## Why `async-openai-wasm`